skiadas/DataWranglingCourse/schedule.md

 A week-by-week breakdown of the material.

-IMPORTANT: This syllabus is revised daily as we move through the material.
+IMPORTANT: This schedule is revised daily as we move through the material.
 Notes more than 1 day in the future may be out of date.

 ## Week  1 (09/05-09/09)